 This is a solution I feel is worth looking into if you really want to avoid the hassle of replacing the door.
 It is also much more cost-effective!

-To learn more about how soundproof curtains can help block incoming and outgoing sounds from a room, click here to read my article on soundproof curtains.
+To learn more about how noise reducing curtains can help block incoming and outgoing sounds from a room,click here to read my article on soundproof curtains.

-Another option for temporarily soundproofing a door for those who live on rental properties is using a soundproof blanket (moving blankets work equally well).
+Another option for temporarily soundproofing a door for those who live on rental properties is using a noise reducing blanket (moving blankets work equally well).
 Simply hang it behind the door using a couple of hooks.

-Although a soundproof blanket is not the ideal option, aesthetically speaking, it is a soundproofing option that can easily be added or removed from the door as you see fit.
+Although a noise reducing blanket is not the ideal option, aesthetically speaking, it is a soundproofing option that can easily be added or removed from the door as you see fit.

-The best soundproof or moving blanket to use are those with grommets—those tiny rings that are usually found on the edges of sheets; this feature will make it easier to hang behind the door and will make it easier for you to go in and out of the room.
+The best noise reducing g blanket to use are those with grommets—those tiny rings that are usually found on the edges of sheets; this feature will make it easier to hang behind the door and will make it easier for you to go in and out of the room.

 Below are a few tips for summarizing what we have covered here: